yohei-yoshihara/win32cmake/README.md

 # win32cmake

-Generate Win32 Application for Visual Studio with Cmake.
+Skelton project to generate Win32 Application for Visual Studio with Cmake.